 Using this article and our site to help you

-Make notes along the way
+Make notes along the way of what you need to address

 With proper planning:

-Existing soil conditions, drainage and slopes are considered and accounted for.
-A minimum of 4 to 6 inches of quality loam is used.
+A basic sodding job should have at least a minimum of 4 to 6 inches of quality loam.
 This makes for the basis of a beautiful deep rooting and thriving lawn.
 This lawn will resist weeds, droughts, require less chemical treatments, and fertilizers.

 Without proper landscaping planning: